Metric theory of relativity (MTR) is the theory that describes transformation

 According to MTR, the constancy of the speed of light,

-its independence on the speed of the light source and on the observer's velocity
+its independence on the speed of the light source and on the observer's

-speed of light in the medium at rest, in which the source is moving.
+the speed of light in the medium at rest, in which the source is moving.

-not equal relative to the source.
-To determine the absolute velocity of the
+path.
+To determine the absolute velocity of the wave relative to the moving

-wave relative to the moving source it is necessary to consider non-closed paths
+source it is necessary to consider non-closed paths during the propagation of

-about 600 km/s in direction of constellation Leo.
-[4]
+Earth's movement relative to this radiation, about 600 km/s in the direction of

 It is possible to use a geostationary satellite, which